Irene (singer): Endorsements

 In February 2019, Irene was announced as the new muse of the Italian luxury jewelry brand Damiani, becoming the first Asian to represent the brand as a muse.
-In the same year, she also became the face of fashion brand Miu Miu.
-In March 2019, she attended Paris Fashion Week and caused a craze at Miu Miu's AW19 show.
+In March 2019, she attended the Miu Miu AW19 show at Paris Fashion Week.

-As her global influence continues to rise, Irene became the new ambassador for mid-range beauty brand Clinique in Asia Pacific in March 2020.
+As her global influence continues to rise, Irene became the new ambassador for mid-range beauty brand Clinique in the Asia Pacific in March 2020.
 On September 17, 2020, Irene was announced as the new ambassador for Prada.

 In 2023, Irene was appointed as an advertising model for the cosmetics brand 2aN.
 On May 19, 2025, Dong-A Pharmaceutical announced Irene as the new model for its premium inner beauty brand ILO.

 Philanthropy

 In February 2020, Irene donated for the Community Chest of Korea to help support those affected by the COVID-19 pandemic in South Korea.
 In March 2025, Irene donated to aid relief efforts for those affected by the Youngnam forest fires.